-Initial reports from Phnom Penh indicate this tragedy was a genuine stampede.
-The annual Water Festival marks the end of the rainy season.
-A million people had come to the capital for the festivities.
+Initial reports from the Water Festival tragedy indicate this was a genuine stampede.
+The annual Water Festival marks the end of the rainy season and a million people had come to the capital for the festivities.
 Most were on an island in the Mekong River when something spooked them.

 Some say a large group fainted in the crowd crush.
 Other reports say electrocution sparked the panic.
 Whatever the cause, suddenly a massive crowd attempted to cross one small suspension bridge.

 Whether it's a stampede or a crush, here are some tips for increasing your chances of survival:

 Paul advises you should take a moment to make a mental note of all the exits in a venue as soon as you arrive.
 The natural urge is to use the same entry when you exit, not because it's safer, but it's familiar.
 He also adds there may be an alternative exit being used by fewer people that will get you out more quickly, very handy if you already know where it is.

 "When you start to feel uncomfortable in a crowd, this is the time to start looking at leaving.
 This is very difficult because, if you've traveled a long distance, or you've waited for a long time, for example in front of a stage, you don't want to leave."

 Many people leave that decision until it's too late, and find they are trapped in a large, swaying and shuffling crowd.
 Paul says, in his experience, crowds tend NOT to panic, they tend to be heroic and compassionate.

 Here are Paul's survival tips: